Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

 Besides proving energy consistency, in this work we do not perform any numerical analysis such as proving well-posedness of the discrete solutions.
 This is due to the fact that nonlinear problems require a highly problem adapted approach, which does not fit well with the general framework we present here.
 Also for a~priori and a~posteriori error estimates more structure of the specific problems has to be used, and is therefore not addressed here.

 Furthermore, port-Hamiltonian systems with non-trivial operator $C(z)$, as well as DAEs and their energy-consistent approximation with cPG methods is not addressed in this work.
-Note that the energy-consistent method in~\cite{EggerHabrichShashkov2021} applies to some DAEs.
-See also \cite{Altmann2022} for a (non energy-consistent) cPG method for certain DAEs.
-To investigate under which structural assumptions or with which modifications, the scheme may be applicable to those problems as well, if of great interest, but this is left to future work.
+Note that the energy-consistent methods in~\cite{EggerHabrichShashkov2021,morandin24-modeling} are applied also to some DAEs.
+See also~\cite{Altmann2022} for a (non energy-consistent) cPG method for certain DAEs.
+To investigate under which structural assumptions or with which modifications the scheme may be applicable to those problems as well, is of great interest, but this is left to future work.